-- If you are a frequent traveler, pick a travel specific credit card.
+- If you are a frequent traveler, pick a travel credit card.

-- Know the charges and try to use international prepaid cards for foreign usage.
+- Know the charges and try to use international prepaid travel cards for foreign usage.

-- Never use your credit card to withdraw cash internationally, prefer using a debit card.
+- Never use your credit card to withdraw cash internationally, prefer using a debit card or prepaid cards.

 There is a credit limit to all credit cards.
 Exceeding this credit limit will not only attract over limit fees but also affect your credit score/rating.
 This will have consequences in the future when you require debt, as banks take Credit rating very seriously before lending money.
 However, if you feel the credit limit is sufficient for you, you may always approach the bank to have your credit limit raised.
 This will also affect your credit rating positively as it will depict that you are more creditworthy.
 But always keep in mind that you should only increase your credit limit if you are comfortable paying that much amount.

 - Always keep a check on your spending.

 - Increase your credit limit if necessary but never cross your set limit.